 CONS of Dog Carrier Slings

-Likewise, even if your dog is under the weight limit but they are longer in size, like a Dachshund for example, they still may not have enough room in this type of pet carrier to be comfortable.
+Likewise, even if your dog is under the weight limit but is longer in size, like a Dachshund, for example, they still may not have enough room in this type of pet carrier to be comfortable.

 Case in point: When buying a dog carrier slings, don't go by weight alone – measure.

-Another downside to these pet sling carriers is that there is more leeway for your dog to move around, so if you have an energetic puppy or a hyper dog, you may not want to carry them in a carrier sling to avoid trouble.
+Another downside to these pet sling carriers is that your dog has more leeway to move around, so if you have an energetic puppy or a hyper dog, you may not want to carry them in a carrier sling to avoid trouble.

-For hyper dogs, it's best to use a dog backpack that will enclose the pet completely so there is no chance of escape, while with a sling he will have more freedom to move around and either constantly try to escape or fidget so much that it's uncomfortable for you.
+For hyper dogs, it's best to use a dog backpack that will enclose the pet entirely so there is no chance of escape, while with a sling, he will have more freedom to move around and either constantly try to escape or fidget so much that it's uncomfortable for you.

-Finally, similar to a doggy backpacks, older dogs with joint issues or dogs recovering from an injury would likely find these types of pet carriers uncomfortable and unhealthy.
-In order to tuck a dog into a sling you would have to bend the legs, which causes discomfort.
+Finally, similar to a doggy backpack, older dogs with joint issues or dogs recovering from an injury would likely find these pet carriers uncomfortable and unhealthy.
+To tuck a dog into a sling, you would have to bend the legs, which causes discomfort.

-Moreover, the gravity weighing down on their already uncomfortable bones and joints would make it even worse.
+Moreover, the gravity weighing down on their already uncomfortable bones and joints would worsen it.
 So avoid carrier slings for pets with these health problems.

 RELATED: How to Make and Use A Rear Leg Sling for Dogs (DIY Video Guide)

-Another pro of carrier slings is that most of them allow your pet to see you and look at you whenever he wants, whereas a dog backpack will keep your pooch in the back, facing the back of your head and not being able to see you.
+Another pro of carrier slings is that most of them allow your pet to see you and look at you whenever he wants, whereas a dog backpack will keep your pup in the back, facing the back of your head and not seeing you.

-That said, there are more disadvantages of carrier slings when comparing them to dog backpacks.
-Slings are less sturdy, do not provide clip attachments or storage pockets, and they can only host very small dogs, both in size and weight (usually up to 6-10 lbs).
+There are more disadvantages of carrier slings when comparing them to dog backpacks.
+Slings are less sturdy, do not provide clip attachments or storage pockets, and can only host tiny dogs in size and weight (usually up to 6-10 lbs).

-So which one, dog sling or dog backpack?
-It all depends what you're trying to do.
+So which one, or dog backpack or dog carrier sling?
+It all depends on what you're trying to do.